aparajita31pandey/aparajita31pandey/README.md

 ### Hi, I'm Aparajita! 👋

-I'm a backend engineer working with building distributed systems.
+I'm a backend engineer working with distributed systems.
 Currently, I'm part of the Uber team, where I focus on designing and constructing a Search Solution using Lucene.

 My approach to software development is all about making life easier for the next person who interacts with it.
 I strive to ensure that my code is well-tested, thoroughly documented, and easily observable.
 User empathy plays a big role in my API design process, and I prioritize clear documentation as much as coding itself.